BeyondATC/BeyondATC_Wiki/docs/support/bug-reporting.md

 Drag and drop these files directly into the Discord channel.

 Mention your bug report when uploading the logs so that our team can correlate the log data with your specific issue.

-## Additional Tips for Reporting

-Include any other element that can help to understand the issue.
-For example, you can send a flight tracking map from Volanta to illustrate a problem with flight instructions.

-Before reporting a bug, check if the issue is already listed in our FAQ section or if there are any workarounds available.